 Research & Scholarship

-Dr. Green recently conducted a national study examining the effectiveness of teaching transgender-related topics in undergraduate courses, particularly as it relates to reducing prejudice towards transgender and gender non-conforming people.
+Dr. Green’s dissertation research was a national study examining the effectiveness of teaching transgender-related topics in undergraduate courses, particularly as it relates to reducing prejudice towards transgender and gender non-conforming people.
 His research was honored with Widener University’s Center for Human Sexuality Studies Distinguished Dissertation Award and the Society of Psychological Study of Social Issues (SPSSI) Social Issues Dissertation Award second prize.
 His ongoing research continues to evaluate the effectiveness of transgender-related education in community-based settings, specifically the effectiveness of transgender cultural competency staff trainings within foster care settings.
 In addition to The Teaching Transgender Toolkit: A Facilitator’s Guide to Increasing Knowledge, Decreasing Prejudice & Building Skills, his scholarly publications include best practices for working with transgender youth in foster care, the politics of transgender inclusion in feminist spaces, creating transgender-inclusive sexuality education, and best practices when teaching online undergraduate sexuality courses.

 Check out Dr. Green’s 2016 TEDx talk presented at TEDxYouthSanDiego: